e-kai00/gungnir-shop/README.md

 #### Error page

-Has personalized 404 and 500 error pages that are integrated with the website design and theme.
+The website has personalized 404 and 500 error pages that are integrated with the website design and theme.

 ![404 page](/README_docs/features/feat-404.png)

 ### Features left to implement

+**User registration and authantication**

+- Enable users to change their password, email and delete their profile.
+- Password recovery
+- Sign up via social media platforms

+**Payment**

+- Implement Webhooks

+**Admin functionality**

+- add UI for managing Shipping methods (full CRUD cunctionality)
+- add UI for managing Coupon codes (full CRUD cunctionality)

+**Home page**

+- improve Announcement section (the issue with the section is described in [bug # 5](https://github.com/e-kai00/gungnir-shop/blob/main/TESTING.md#bugs) section)

 ## Technology